xev47/Volumetrik/README.md

    - Or click the **Folder (📂)** icon to browse.
 2. **Scan**: Click the **Scan (🔍)** button.
 3. **Analyze**:
+   - **Directory Browser**: Navigate through subdirectories.
+Click "📁 .." to go up.
+   - **File Browser**: View files in the current directory.
    - View **Size**, **Usage %**, **File Count**, and **Last Modified** date.
-   - Click on folder names to navigate into them.
-   - Click "Up" to go to the parent directory.
    - Click column headers to sort the results.
 4. **Theme**: Click the Sun/Moon icon in the top right to toggle themes.